-The Bible has quite a bit to say about various gestures people made in antiquity.
+Scripture has quite a bit to say about various gestures people made in antiquity.
 While some of them were used for unacceptable (obscene or sinful) purposes, others were not only good but also encouraged.

-12. A worthless person, a wicked man, walks with a perverse (obscene) mouth, 13.
-Winking with his eyes (a sign sometimes used in gambling), speaking with his feet, pointing with his fingers. . ."
-(Proverbs 6:12 - 14)
+King Solomon points out various gestures used by those who not only accuse others but also wish to carry out their perverse plans.
+He states, "A worthless person, a wicked man, walks with a perverse (obscene) mouth, winking with his eyes (a sign sometimes used in gambling), speaking with his feet, pointing with his fingers. . ."
+(Proverbs 6:12 - 14).

 Shaking a hand above one's head was a beckoning sign to gather people together (Isaiah 13:2).
-Ancient Israel's priests were commanded to wave, before the Lord, a sheaf of newly harvested grain during the Days of Unleavened Bread (Leviticus 23:9 - 11).
+Ancient Israel's priests were commanded to wave a sheaf of newly harvested grain during the spring Holy Days (Leviticus 23:9 - 11).